Gordon999/PiVideoer3/README.md

 MP4s and jpegs captured in /home/《user》/Videos.

+This is the optional buzzer it is setup for : Piezo Transducer - Mini 5V Buzzer (4000Hz) - The Pi Hut https://share.google/gzdvGth50wYb5F7w1

 To install:

 Install latest FULL RaspiOS based on Bookworm (tested with FULL 32bit and 64bit versions)